 - Automatic CSS

 If you're interested in exploring more Oxygen add-ons, then you will find the other post I have written about the ultimate list of oxygen builder add-ons really helpful.

 Documentation is the very first thing that I find before using any kind of software and tools, and I am glad to say that both Elementor and Oxygen have great and very extensive docs on their websites.

-Elementor and Oxygen both have active YouTube Channels where they publish awesome and helpful tutorials to make our lives easier as end-users.
+Elementor and Oxygen both have active YouTube Channels where they publish awesome and helpful tutorials to make our lives easier as the end-users.

-Apart from the official documentation and YouTube videos, there are a handful of great blogs and YouTube channels by 3rd party publishers where you can find a bunch of step by step tutorial blog posts and videos to learn more about the usage and operation of both Elementor and Oxygen.
+Apart from the official documentation and YouTube videos, there are a handful of great blogs and YouTube channels by 3rd party publishers where you can find a bunch of step-by-step tutorial blog posts and videos to learn more about the usage and operation of both Elementor and Oxygen.

 "When everyone is an expert, no one is an expert" - Unknown

-If you ask me which tool between Elementor and Oxygen I would personally choose then my answer would be:
+If you ask me which tool between Elementor and Oxygen I would personally choose, then my answer would be: